Exclusive process $\gamma \gamma \rightarrow J/\psi+\gamma$ production in ultraperipheral proton and nuclear collisions at the HL-LHC and FCC: Numerical Results and Discussion

-where $m_p$ is the mass of the proton.
-The Lorentz factor is obtained as $\gamma_{\mathrm{L}}= \sqrt{S_{NN}}/(2m_p) = 7460$.
+Our numerical analysis considers exclusive $J/\psi+\gamma$ production in UPCs at the LHC and FCC.
+The collision systems, energies and the corresponding $\sigma^{NN}_{\text{inel}}$ (calculated using Eq.~\eqref{eq:sigma_NN}) are listed in Table~\ref{tab:sigma_NN}.

+In our numerical simulations, the initial geometry of colliding nuclei is defined by the Woods–Saxon density profile given in Eq.~\eqref{eq:fermi3}.
+The nuclear parameters $A$, $Z$, and the Woods--Saxon parameters $R_A$, $a_A$, and $w_A$ are taken from Refs.~\cite{Loizides:2017ack,DeJager:1974liz,DeVries:1987atn}, with $R_A = 1.2\,\mathrm{fm}\,A^{1/3}$~\cite{Baur:2001jj}.
+The corresponding values are listed in Table~\ref{tab:ws1}.

 The input parameters for alternative heavy-ion collisions at varying nucleon-nucleon center-of-mass energies are taken directly from the gamma-UPC framework \cite{Shao:2022cly}.
-Furthermore, we incorporate the parameters for the NLO calculations of heavy quarkonium production through photon-photon interactions.
+Furthermore, we incorporate the parameters for the NLO calculations of heavy quarkonium production through photon-photon interactions,

+The value of the radial wave function at the origin is taken from the B-T potential model\cite{Eichten:1995ch}, which has been widely adopted in both LO and NLO studies of heavy quarkonium production\cite{Liu:2003jj,He:2024lrb,Campbell:2007ws,Gong:2008sn,Shao:2014yta,Chao:2012iv,Ma:2010jj}.

 The running two-loop \(\alpha_s\) as a function of $\mu_r$ reads